roymilshtein/VLSI_4bit_ALU/README.md

 ### Reports

 - **Planning Stage Report**: This report outlines the initial planning and design considerations for the ALU.
-- **Implementation Stage Report**: This report details the implementation phase of the project, including schematics, measurements, floor plans, and summaries.
+- **Implementation Stage Report**: This report details the implementation phase of the project, including schematics, measurements and floor plans.

 ### Content of the Planning Stage
    - Project I/O